ooni/netem/PERFORMANCE.md

 ![Figure 3](docs/img/Figure3.png)

-Zooming in, we see a drop tail even at the beginning caused by switches queue emulation.
+Zooming in, we see a drop tail event at the beginning caused by switches queue emulation.
 This event has an impact on the measured RTT, with latency as high as 150 ms at the beginning of the packet capture.